 - You must be of sound mind.
 In other words, you are both consenting to the marriage willingly and knowingly.

 - You must obtain a marriage license from the county clerk prior to the ceremony.
-Please note that this license is only good for 90 days, so once you file you must get married within this time frame.
+Please note that this license is only good for 90 days.
+Once you file, you must get married within this time frame.
 After the license is signed, you must take or send it to the county clerk’s office within 10 days of being married.

-- You may opt to sign a prenuptial agreement with your spouse prior to marriage.
-This is optional, however.
-If you go down this route, we highly recommend having a family lawyer present as the proceedings can become rather complicated.
-The only requirements for a prenup to be valid is that it must be in writing and signed by both parties, so keep that in mind when making this decision.
-It is very hard, if not impossible, to contest a prenup in divorce court.
+You may decide you want to sign a prenuptial agreement with your spouse prior to marriage.
+If you go down this route, we recommend having a family lawyer present as the proceedings can become rather complicated.
+The only requirements for a prenup to be valid are that it must be in writing and signed by both parties.

-In order to file for divorce in the state of California, you must have been a resident of the state for at least 6 months and a resident of the county where your marriage is registered for 3 months.
+In order to file for divorce in California, you must have been a resident of the state for at least six months and a resident of the county where your marriage is registered for three months.

 Child Support and Custody

-California legislation is very protective of children — with the health and wellbeing of every child on the forefront of every lawmaker and judge’s mind during child support and custody hearings.
+California legislation is very protective of children.
+The health and wellbeing of every child is on the forefront of a judge’s mind during child support and custody hearings.

-- Both parents’ “net disposable income”.
-This means that the judge will take into account how much money each parent makes after taxes and other costs (such as union dues, retirement, and health insurance) are deducted.
+- Net disposable income.
+This means that the judge will take into account how much money each parent makes after taxes and other costs, such as union dues, retirement, and health insurance, are deducted.

-- Amount of time each parent spends with the child(ren).
+- Amount of time each parent spends with the child.

 - Turns 18 and graduates high school